-Ear corrective surgery is a type of cosmetic surgery that is usually done to alter the size and shape of your ears, or to pin them back.
-The procedure is called Otoplasty.
+Ear corrective surgery, or Otoplasty, is a type of cosmetic surgery that is usually done to alter the size and shape of your ears.
+An ear surgery that has gone wrong could be caused by clinical negligence.

-The surgeon will make a small incision behind the ear to expose the cartilage.
+With this type of plastic surgery, the surgeon will make a small incision to expose the ear cartilage.
 Cartilage will then be removed, and the ear scored into the necessary shape and position.
 After this, stitching of the remaining cartilage takes place.
 There is also an alternative treatment utilised where the scoring is done with a needle through the skin rather than an incision being made.

 In some cases, issues do arise where the length and nature of the symptoms you have may indicate that the surgeon has made a procedural error.
 This procedural error can mean that the standard of care which was owed to you fell below that which is normally required by a reasonable body of medical opinion.

-It may also be that the surgeon did not advise you of the risks associated with the procedure and did not obtain your consent in the way required by the law.
-Finally, you may not have received the necessary follow up or care from the treating surgeon and their team.
+It may also be that the plastic surgeon did not advise you of the risks associated with the procedure and did not obtain your consent in the way required by the law.
+Finally, you may not have received the necessary follow up or care from the treating surgeon and their team that should accompany a safe procedure.

-Patients who find themselves suffering in these situations are suffering as a result of negligence and may be entitled to compensation.
+Patients who find themselves suffering physical or psychological distress in these situations are suffering as a result of negligence and may be entitled to compensation.

 Symptoms that may be indicative of negligence in your case include: